yanbopanpi/yanbo_pan.github.io/_pages/publications.md

 *image credit: DELVE Collaboration*

-## Hot Jupiter atmospheric modeling 🪐
+## Hot Jupiter multi-dimensional atmospheric modeling 🪐
 ### Started 01/2024
-The Multidimensional Atmosphere of a Hot Jupiter.
 We recently observed the hot Jupiter WASP-52b with JWST as part of a Cycle 2 Program aiming to measure differences between the east and west sides of the planet.
 The student will join our team’s efforts to measure the chemical composition, temperature, and cloud properties on each side of the planet.

 ![JWST](https://yanbopanpi.github.io/yanbo_pan.github.io//images/JWST.jpg){: .align-left width="300px"}
 *image credit: NASA/JPL-Caltech*